Renaissance Florence vs Silicon Valley: Entropy & Innovation

 Immediate Interventions

-Actions requiring no structural reform:
+Actions requiring no structural reform within the discrete spacetime substrate:

-- Corporate housing programs: Reduce financial/spatial entropy
+- Corporate housing programs: Reduce financial/spatial energy multiplier

 - Apprenticeship programs: Replace bootcamps with real mentorship